elg34/notes/lenovo-yoga-530-archlinux.md

 Here are some notes on installing arch linux on the Lenovo Yoga 530.
 I set up uefi and encrypted the drive.
 Main goal (and challenge) is to get the touchpad and screen working.
 It took a few tries and I tried to update these instructions based on what worked, but can't guarantee that it wouldn't need tweaks anyway.

-My original attempt was based on these linksL
+My original attempt was based on these links
 - https://gitlab.com/jsherman82/notes/blob/master/arch.md
 - http://ticki.github.io/blog/setting-up-archlinux-on-a-lenovo-yoga/
 - https://wiki.archlinux.org/index.php/Lenovo_ThinkPad_Yoga_S1

 # Setup

-You need to get a bootable USB stick with the [arch system](https://www.archlinux.org/download/) on it.
-I did it on the preinstalled windows using [Rufus](https://rufus.ie/).
+You need to get a bootable USB stick with [arch](https://www.archlinux.org/download/) on it.
+I did it on the preinstalled windows 10 using [Rufus](https://rufus.ie/).
 When this is done click the restart button in the start menu while holding down shift, which gets you into the bios settings.
 Under "further settings", you then have to change the bootorder so that the usb is on top.
 Press F10 to save and quit the settings.

 Once you have loaded into the terminal, load the keymap you need (in my case using `loadkeys de-latin1-nodeadkeys`).
-To get internet, unblock the card using

-`rfkill unblock all`

-And then connect to wifi
+To get internet, unblock the card using `rfkill unblock all` and then connect to wifi through `wifi-menu`.

-`wifi-menu`

 # Make the partitions
 Check `fsdisk -l` to check what the harddisk is called, for me it was /dev/nvme0n1 followed by p<partitionnumber>.
 For every partition, enter `fdisk /dev/nvme0n1` and then a set of keycodes, as follows: